Food & Drink

 Five Points Brewing Co goes further than the beer: they’re a social enterprise.
 The brewery puts on talks addressing leading topics within the industry, such as women in beer, and how beer works with charity.
 The team behind the brewery says its commitment is to the beer community, and an ethical approach to beer-making means the brewers take great care over provenance of ingredients.
 The Hackney brewery welcomes guests for tours and tastings.
 When you’re there, ask for the Railway Porter, an unusual and deliciously different beer with chocolate and coffee notes.

-Five Points Brewing Co ‘The Railway Porter’, £2.45 per bottle, available at fivepointsbrewing.co.uk
+Five Points Brewing Co ‘The Railway Porter’, £2.45 per bottle, fivepointsbrewing.co.uk

 The eccentric style of Beavertown’s website, which has animated superhero imagery all over it, epitomises the brand’s playful and experimental approach to beer production.
 Expect beers in beautifully-designed cans, with big flavour and strength of character.
 We’d recommend the signature Gamma Ray pale, full of ripe tropical flavours, and the Neck Oil IPA, which is so easy-drinking it could land you in trouble.
 Get your fill of the brand at the tap room in Tottenham Hale, which is open on Saturdays from 2pm until 8pm.